fjiang316/Recipe_Calorie/README.md

 Similar to the first test with minutes, we created a new column indicating the missingness of `rating` for each row record, and shuffled this column for permutation.
 Likewise, because `calories` is a numerical variable, we use the absolute mean difference of `calories` when `rating` is and is not missing as our test statistics.

-From the histogram, we notice that the distribution of calories when rating is missing slightly shift to the right of the distribution of calories when rating is not missing.
+From the histogram, we notice that the distribution of calories when rating is missing is slightly to the right of the distribution of calories when rating is not missing.

 <iframe src="figures/cal_dist_wi_wo.html" width=800 height=600 frameBorder=0></iframe>